livialima/linuxupskillchallenge/docs/00-VPS-small.md

 * **Linode**: Click on *Network tab > IP Addresses > IPv4 - Public*
 * **Vultr**: Click on *Settings tab > Public Network > Address*

-If you are using Windows, download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
-Alternatively, in newer Windows versions (10/11), you can use a built-in SSH client via the CLI (e.g. cmd.exe), as described below.
+If you are using Windows 10 or 11, follow the instructions to [connect using the native SSH client](https://youtu.be/Z46YbczqbiE).
+In older versions of Windows, you may need to install a 3rd party SSH client, like [PuTTY](https://youtu.be/pWDHUlvcAsg) and generate a [ssh key-pair](https://youtu.be/4jakCV5JYx0).

 If you are on Linux or MacOS, open a terminal and run the command: